Navigation Home - AA-Fishing Lakes Fish

 Outlook: Good To Very Good

 Canyon Lake is a 950-acre lake with 28 miles of shoreline.
-It is home to the state record largemouth bass, and there are plenty of bragging size bass here.
+Until recently, it was home to the state record largemouth bass, and there are plenty of bragging size bass swimming here.
 Due to the clear water, light line and small offerings are the key to catching some of the better quality bass.
 Early and late in the day, and on cloudy days, the fish are less cautious.
 According to local pro, Gary Kimball, 4-inch plastic worms, small grubs and live night crawlers are among the best bait options.
-Topwater can be good early and late in the day, after water temperatures rise into the 60's.
-A stick worm, rigged wacky style, often teases bass to strike.

-Straight across from the Palo Verde Boat Launch, the section of river area around Blue Tank Cove up to Barranc Creek, and the rocky area around Ittindi Rock, have all been good areas for many years.
+Giant bass, Canyon Lake AZ Straight across from the Palo Verde Boat Launch, the section of river area around Blue Tank Cove up to Barranc Creek, and the rocky area around Ittindi Rock, have all been good areas for many years.
 Local anglers are using topwater lures, jigs and crankbaits along rocky shorelines, to catch aggressive bass.

 Rainbow Trout